fisherben/LearningCytoscapeJS/helloCytoscapeJS/README.md

-# 1 - Hello world
+#Ikariotikos - Web Crawler Frontend

-This project contains code for running [Cytoscape.js] on Node.js.
-The Cytoscape graph is initialized from the main.handlebars file in the layouts folder.
+This project contains code for running the front end of our CS419 cap stone project.
+The website is built using Bootstrap  and Cytoscape.js and is running on a Google Cloud Node.js server.